nfischer/rainbows-lang/README.md

 I'm taking advantage of [css
 variables](https://developers.google.com/web/updates/2016/02/css-variables-why-should-you-care?hl=en)
-to make life a bit easier, so your browser will need to support these.
+, so your browser will need to support these.
 This should be fine for Chrome v49+, Firefox 29+, and Safari 9.1+.
+Also, there is no mobile support as of yet.

 If this project is not compatible with these browsers, please let me know.
 If you want to run the dev unit tests, you'll need NodeJS v6+.